 In 2017, Google retired the original Drive app for Windows and Mac computers and replaced it with a brand new app known as Backup and Sync.
 Now, the program has been upgraded to Drive for desktop.
 The tool offered the functionality to add images and videos to Google Photos too.
 Essentially, this new tool will allow you to sync your files to Google Drive cloud storage and vice versa.
 Follow the steps to set up Google Backup and Sync for photos:

-2. Under to My computer tab to click Add folder, and select to Sync with Google Drive or Back up to Google Photos.
+2. Under to My computer tab, click Add folder, and select Sync with Google Drive or Back up to Google Photos.
 And then select any photos folders that you want to backup and sync in the pop-up window.

 3. Go to the Settings menu, Under "Upload size", select the photo and video upload size you’d prefer: Storage saver or Original quality.
 Then, click "Save".

 If you delete a file in the Google Drive folder or on the web, the file in all devices will be deleted, so using Google Drive for desktop is not safe enough.
-You can use professional backup software such as CBackup to backup photos to Google Drive automatically and easily.
+You can use professional backup and sync software such as CBackup to transfer photos to Google Drive automatically and easily.

 Step 1.
 Download and install the free software CBackup, it will be displayed on the main computer interface.
 Apply for an account, then sign in to CBackup app.

 Step 2.
-Select the My Storage tab on the left, then click Add Cloud, choose Google Drive, and click Add to continue, then sign in to your Google Drive account, and authorize CBackup to access your Google Drive files.
+Select the Storage tab on the left, choose Google Drive, and click Authorize Now to continue, then sign in to your Google Drive account, and authorize CBackup to access your Google Drive files.

 Step 3.
-Customize the Display Name, Cloud Account, and Storage Path for Google Drive, then tick the note option and click OK.
+Customize the Cloud Name, Cloud Account, and Storage Path for Google Drive, then tick the note option and click OK.

 Step 4.
-Click the Backup Tasks tab on the left side and then press the New Task button to create your backup task.
+Click the Sync tab on the left side and then press the Sync PC to Public Cloud button to create your cloud sync task.

-✎Note: Before clicking Start Backup to start the progress, you can click Settings > Scheduled Backup to set the automatic file backup period for your task (daily/weekly/monthly).
+✎Note: Before clicking Start Sync to start the progress, you can click Settings >Scheduler to set the automatic file backup and sync period for your task (daily/weekly/monthly).

 ☛Make sure your device is currently connected to the Wi-Fi network.